Hitakashi/Hitbox-API/auth/login.md

 ## `POST /auth/token`

-Sending a POST request with the below data returns an auth token for the account.
+Sending a POST request with the below data returns an auth token for the account. `app` is option.
+The server will default to desktop.

 ### Example URL